devfile/devworkspace-operator/README.md

-# Che Workspace Operator
+# Dev Workspace Operator

-Che workspace operator repository that contains K8s API for Che workspace and controller for them.
+Dev Workspace operator repository that contains the controller for the DevWorkspace Custom Resource.
+The Kubernetes API of the DevWorkspace is defined in the https://github.com/devfile/kubernetes-api repository.

 ## Running the controller in a cluster